Riboflavin (Vitamin B2) is an important vitamin used for cell respiration (i.e. energy production in the body).

 Some of the best riboflavin sources are dairy products, which puts vegans at a little higher risk of developing a deficiency.

-Athletes need more riboflavin than non-athletes, so vegan athletes need to pay a little extra attention to their riboflavin intake.
+Additionally, athletes need more riboflavin than non-athletes, so vegan athletes need to pay a little extra attention to their riboflavin intake.

 That being said, riboflavin deficiency is very uncommon in first world countries, partially because many grains and cereals are fortified with it.